DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 1. Follow the [instructions from Jenkins documentation](https://jenkins.io/doc/book/managing/plugins/#installing-a-plugin) to install a [Node.js plugin](https://plugins.jenkins.io/nodejs).

 2. Configure this plugin as described in the [Usage section](https://plugins.jenkins.io/nodejs#NodeJSPlugin-Usage) on the plugin page.
-Ensure that you have added a Node.js installation on the **Global Tool Configuration** page and checked the **Provide Node & npm bin/ folder to PATH** check box in your build configuration.
+Ensure that you have added a Node.js installation on the **Global Tool Configuration** page and checked the **Provide Node & npm bin/ folder to PATH** checkbox in your build configuration.

 ## Step 2 - Fetch Test Code From a Repository